volumio/docs/docs/00_User_Manual/04_Volume_Control_and_audio_quality.md

 ### Introduction
 It's not true that enabling volume control ALWAYS tampers with bit perfect.
-There are 2 ways to get Volume control:
+There are two ways to get volume control:
 * Software mixer: the audio streaming is manipulated to get the desired volume change.
 This makes the stream not bit perfect, and degrades sound quality
 * Hardware Mixer: its not supported by every DAC, but if the DAC supports this, it will trigger it's array of internal resistors to change